ThnksCJ/essential.gg/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first create a branch with a simple name that describes the feature you are working on.
-For example, if you are working P.I.G, you might create a branch called `P.I.G/feature-name`, if it's on the protocol, you might call it `protocol/feature-name` and so on.
+For example, if you are working on P.I.G, you might create a branch called `P.I.G/feature-name`, if it's on the protocol, you might call it `protocol/feature-name` and so on.